IndomieGorengSatu/Mie/README.md

-## Why is there always a gate around cemeteries?
-Because people are always dying to get in.
+## Why are pirates called pirates?
+Because they arrr!